At energy summit, climate pits U.S. against Europe

 The rise of gas at the expense of dirtier coal helped the world’s biggest economy sharply reduce its carbon emissions over the last decade, as gas displaced much domestic coal demand.

+Shell and European peers including BP, France’s Total and Norway’s Statoil (STL.OL) are becoming increasingly active in low-carbon energy and are vocal supporters of the Paris agreement.
+Until recently, climate has been less prominent in strategy presentations from U.S. rivals Exxon Mobil and Chevron.

-Executives at the Houston conference repeatedly noted growing demand for fossil fuels, and downplayed the overall viability of renewable energy or electric vehicles, noting emissions would continue to rise even if there was 100 percent adoption of electric vehicles.
+Executives at the Houston conference repeatedly noted growing demand for fossil fuels, and downplayed the overall viability of renewable energy or electric vehicles, noting emissions would continue to rise even if there was 100 percent adoption of EVs.

-On Wednesday, Mary Barra, chief executive officer of General Motors Co (GM.N), said the company’s “commitment to an all-electric, zero-emissions future is unwavering, regardless of any modifications to future fuel economy standards.”
-She said Congress should expand tax credits for electric vehicles.
+On Wednesday, Mary Barra, chief executive officer of General Motors, said the company’s “commitment to an all-electric, zero-emissions future is unwavering, regardless of any modifications to future fuel economy standards.”

 Other executives spoke of moving to carbon capture technologies and carbon taxes.
 Robert Dudley, president of BP, said Tuesday that “at some point in the future a price on carbon has to be part of this answer.”